Aryank21/aichatBot/README.md

 ---

-## 🧠 How the prompt architecture works
+## 🧠 How it works

-1. On each user message, the app fetches the current match state (score, current batsmen, overs)
+1. User sends a message from the chat UI
-2. That state is injected into the system prompt so the model always has fresh context, not stale training data
+2. The app appends it to a rolling conversation history (last N message pairs)
-3. The last 5 user/assistant message pairs are kept in memory and sent with each request, giving the model short-term conversational memory without unbounded token growth
+3. The full history is sent to the Grok API as context, so the model's responses stay coherent across turns
-4. The system prompt explicitly constrains the assistant to match-related queries only
+4. The response streams/returns and renders as a new message bubble

-*(Add a short code snippet here showing the prompt-building function — a 10–15 line function that constructs the system prompt is worth more to a reviewer than any amount of prose.)*
+*(Add a short code snippet here — the function that builds the message history array and calls the API is worth more to a reviewer than any prose description.)*

 ---

 ## 🚧 Status

-Personal prototype extracted from production learnings — actively maintained as I explore further LLM + iOS integration patterns.
+Personal project — built to get hands-on with LLM integration on iOS.
+This experience directly informed the AI assistant feature I later shipped in production inside CricDaddy.

 ---